-WDFW spent \$2.49 million on IT software and hardware purchases, maintenance and leases during FY08.
+WDFW spent \$2.73 million on IT software and hardware purchases, maintenance and leases during FY09.

-Hardware expenditures of \$1.63 million include systems and peripherals such as printers and scanners; capture devices such as portable data loggers and Personal Data Assistants (PDAs); and costs to continue implementation of the Sierra study, such as replacements of servers, hubs and switches, and their associated maintenance costs.
+Hardware expenditures of \$1.76 million include systems and peripherals such as printers and scanners; capture devices such as portable data loggers and Personal Data Assistants (PDAs); and costs to join to the Enterprise Active Directory statewide "forest".

-Figure 1-16.
-WDFW hardware and software costs totaled nearly \$2.5 million in FY08.
+Figure 1-15.
+WDFW hardware and software costs totaled \$2.7 million in FY09.

-The hardware total also includes \$764,300 in lease payments made to the Department of Information Services (DIS) for continuation of the WDFW microcomputer refresh program.
+The hardware total also includes \$886,377 in lease payments made to the Department of Information Services (DIS) for continuation of the WDFW microcomputer refresh program.
 Lease costs are expected to remain fairly constant in future fiscal periods, so long as PC acquisition costs remain stable.

-FY08 purchases of software and software maintenance totaled \$860,800.
+FY09 purchases of software and software maintenance totaled \$971,950.
 Included in this figure are enterprise software licenses for Microsoft Office 2007, Active Directory, and Forefront security products - all part of the Microsoft Migration initiative funded by the statewide Technology Pool.

-Figure 1-17.
-Breakdown of WDFW fiscal year 2008 hardware and software expenditures by category (includes Microsoft migration expenditures funded by the statewide Technology Pool).
+Figure 1-16.
+Breakdown of WDFW FY09 hardware and software expenditures by category (includes Microsoft migration expenditures funded by the statewide Technology Pool).

-Figure 1-17 provides a visual summary of hardware and software expenditures for FY08.
+Figure 1-16 provides a visual breakdown of these hardware and software expenditures.